 Some important takeaways from the data:

-Every one of the past five winners had the participants and winner of the national championship game right.
+Every one of the past six winners had the participants and winner of the national championship game right.

 It doesn’t matter how many correct upsets you pick in the first round if you lose a championship game team.
 It’s hard to fill out a bracket from the championship game out, especially because matchups can be so important, but it may not be a bad idea to think about who can make it that far – and avoid picking those teams to be upset.

 The key?
-The missed picks turned out to be pretty inconsequential.
-In general, it’s better to miss an upset than to pick one, be wrong, and have that winning team go on another two or three rounds – or even worse, to the Final Four.
+It's not worth stressing over trying to get the first couple rounds perfect.
+That's a nearly impossible task.
+But the early missed picks can turn out to be pretty inconsequential if you get the later rounds right.
+In general, it’s better to miss an upset than to predict one, be wrong, and have that winning team go on another two or three rounds – or even worse, to the Final Four.
 Which leads us to …

 When you're wrong, be wrong with everyone.

 Basically, there’s not much of a need to find the one crazy early upset that no one else is going to get.
 If there’s a George Mason-esque run to the Final Four, you’ll still be in good shape – the chances of someone else having that and the other three Final Four teams are slim.

 Incredibly, for the 2011 winner, the first-round 25 was its best round score until the Final Four.
 This is closely related to the lesson described above, as it goes to show how much more important it is getting later rounds right rather than early rounds.
 Now, 2011 was the most unpredictable tournament in recent memory, so those kinds of numbers wouldn’t hold up in other years like they did then.
 The key for the 2011 bracket was that where it went with surprises, it was right – all the way up to UConn beating Butler in the championship.
 Where it was wrong (like missing VCU in the Final Four), almost everyone else was wrong, too.